 Affordable and Practical Ceramics

 Thanks to developments in design technology, ceramic tile can be made to look like almost anything else, while still remaining affordable.
 Slate, marble, granite, even wood grain: ceramic can now take the place of your favorite luxury materials, without the luxury cost.

 For example, this contemporary bathroom by Gabor + Allen uses a chevron installation style with a dark grey ceramic tile that looks like slate or dark granite.
-There's no need to spend thousands of dollars on fancy tile if you can get the same look (and a much easier maintenance regimen) for a fraction of the cost.Continue to 9 of 9 below.
+There's no need to spend thousands of dollars on fancy tiles if you can get the same look (and a much easier maintenance regimen) for a fraction of the cost.Continue to 9 of 9 below.

 09 of 09

 The bathroom may be the last bastion of analog living, but not for very long.
 More and more high tech gadgets are making their way into the bathroom.
 Most noticeable is the increased use of digital temperature settings: set your shower at your preferred temperature, and get a steady flow of water that won't cool down or heat up unexpectedly.

-Cool light effects are also making their way into bathroom spaces; this bathroom by Phil Kean Design, for example, has shifting mood lighting that can be programmed with different patterns.
+Cool light effects are also making their way into bathroom spaces; this bathroom by Phil Kean Design, for example, has well-thought-out mood lighting that can be programmed with different patterns.